TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 1/Joel 1.18.md

 ---

-How do the beasts groan! the herds of cattle are perplexed, because they have no pasture; yea, the flocks of sheep are made desolate.
+How the animals groan!
+The herds of livestock are perplexed, because they have no pasture.
+Yes, the flocks of sheep are made desolate.